 - improve physical and mental function

-Treatment in the form of support groups or talk therapy can also provide emotional support for people living with the challenges of this chronic illness.
+Treatment in the form of support groups or talk therapy can also provide much-needed emotional support.

-A main goal of MS treatment is to slow down the progression of the disease is a primary goal of multiple sclerosis treatment.
+A main goal of MS treatment is to slow down the progression of the disease.
 Drugs that do this are called disease-modifying medications.
-In 2012, the oral drug teriflunomide (Aubagio) was approved for use in MS patients.
+One such medication is the oral drug teriflunomide (Aubagio).
+It was approved for use in people with MS in 2012.

-A study published in The New England Journal of Medicine found that people with relapsing MS who took teriflunomide once a day showed significantly slower disease progression rates and fewer annual relapses when taking teriflunomide once daily than subjects who took a placebo.
-People given 14 mg of the drug fared better than participants in the 7 mg group.
-The teriflunomide study was a landmark of sorts, because teriflunomide was only the second oral disease-modifying medication approved for MS treatment.
+A study published in The New England Journal of Medicine found that people with relapsing MS who took teriflunomide once a day showed significantly slower disease progression rates and fewer relapses than those who took a placebo.
+People given the higher dose of teriflunomide (14 mg vs. 7 mg) experienced decreased disease progression.
+Teriflunomide was only the second oral disease-modifying medication approved for MS treatment.

-Multiple sclerosis-induced myelin destruction affects the way nerves send and receive signals, which in turn can affect movement and mobility.
+MS-induced myelin destruction affects the way nerves send and receive signals.
+This can affect movement and mobility.
 Potassium channels are like pores on the surface of nerve fibers.
-Blocking the channels can improve the nerve conduction of affected nerves.
+Blocking the channels can improve the nerve conduction in affected nerves.

-Dalfampridine (Ampyra), is a potassium channel blocker.
-Studies reported in The Lancet state that fampridine helps increase walking speed in people with MS. The original study, which tested walking speed for a 25-foot walk, did not show dalfampridine to be beneficial.
-However, post-study analysis revealed that MS patients showed increased walking speed during a six-minute test when taking 10 mg of the medication daily.
-In patients who experienced increased walking speed, improved leg strength has also been demonstrated.
+Dalfampridine (Ampyra) is a potassium channel blocker.
+Studies published in The Lancet found that dalfampridine (formerly called fampridine) increased walking speed in people with MS. The original study tested walking speed during a 25-foot walk.
+It didn’t show dalfampridine to be beneficial.
+However, post-study analysis revealed that participants showed increased walking speed during a six-minute test when taking 10 mg of the medication daily.
+Participants who experienced increased walking speed also demonstrated improved leg muscle strength.

-MS affects not just your physical body, but cognitive function as well.
-It can negatively affect memory, concentration, and executive functions, such as organization and planning.
-Researchers from the Kessler Foundation Research Center found that a modified story memory technique (mSMT) can be an effective rehabilitation for people who experience cognitive effects from MS. Learning and memory areas of the brain showed more activation in MRI scans after mSMT sessions.
-This promising treatment method helps patients retain newer memories.
-It also helps patients recall older information by using a story-based association between imagery and context.
-Story memory technique might help you remember items on a shopping list, for example.
+Researchers from the Kessler Foundation Research Center found that a modified story memory technique (mSMT) can be effective for people who experience cognitive effects from MS. Learning and memory areas of the brain showed more activation in MRI scans after mSMT sessions.
+This promising treatment method helps people retain new memories.
+It also helps people recall older information by using a story-based association between imagery and context.
+Modified story memory technique might help someone with MS remember various items on a shopping list, for example.

-Myelin is irreversibly damaged in people with MS. Preliminary testing reported in JAMA Neurology suggests that a possible new therapy holds promise.
-A small group of subjects received myelin peptides (protein fragments), or a placebo, through a patch worn on the skin, for a year.
-According to a report in the July 2013 issue of JAMA Neurology, people who received the infusion of myelin peptides experienced significantly fewer lesions and relapses than people who received the placebo.
+Myelin becomes irreversibly damaged in people with MS. Preliminary testing reported in JAMA Neurology suggests that a possible new therapy holds promise.
+One small group of subjects received myelin peptides (protein fragments) through a patch worn on their skin over a one-year period.
+Another small group received a placebo.
+People who received the myelin peptides experienced significantly fewer lesions and relapses than people who received the placebo.
 Patients tolerated the treatment well, and there were no serious adverse events.

-The symptoms of MS and the best treatments for the disease vary from person to person.
-What works for one patient doesn’t necessarily work for another.
+Effective MS treatments vary from person to person.
+What works well for one person won’t necessarily work for another.
 The medical community continues to learn more about the disease and how to best treat it.
 Research combined with trial and error are key to finding a cure.